hbz/lobid-blog/_posts/2017-03-api-documentation-2.md

 <sup>1</sup> There also is a [German version](http://lobid.org/organisations/api/de) and the [lobid-resources documentation](http://lobid.org/resources/api) solely exists in German.

 <sup>2</sup> At first we planned to directly annotate the JSON files as provided via lobid (e.g. [this](http://lobid.org/organisations/DE-38?format=json)) but people would only be able to see the annotations when using the [hypothes.is Chrome plugin](https://chrome.google.com/webstore/detail/hypothesis-web-pdf-annota/bjfhmglciegochdpefhhlphglcehbmek).
 Another option is hypothes.is' [via service](https://via.hypothes.is/) but it does [not support annotation of text files](https://github.com/hypothesis/via/issues/79).
 Thus, we decided to embed the JSON file on-the-fly in a HTML page adding the hypothes.is script to the page.

-Questions:

-- Should we add "type" information to the annotations in lobid?
-- Should we add a query template to each field annotation, e.g. for contribution.agent.id: https://lobid.org/resources/search?q=contribution.agent.id:{GND-ID}